Francoded/AFParser-Library/README.md

 g++ binary.cpp lex.yy.o
 ```

 Flex documentation can be found at http://westes.github.io/flex/manual/.
-Implementing Tokenizer-derived classes are discussed more in the Scanning wiki page.
+Implementing _Tokenizer_-derived classes are discussed more in the Scanning wiki page.

 ### Semantics